-Every act or decision done or made by a majority of the Directors present at a meeting duly held at which a quorum is present is the act of the Board of Directors, unless the Articles of Incorporation of Bylaws of this corporation, or provisions of the Massachusetts Nonprofit Corporation Law, particularly those provisions relating to appointment of committees (Section 7212), approval of contracts or transactions in which a Director has a material financial interest (Section 7233) and indemnification of Directors (Section 7237), require a greater percentage or different voting rules for approval of a matter by the Board.
+Every act or decision done or made by a majority of the Directors present at a meeting duly held at which a quorum is present is the act of the Board of Directors, unless the Articles of Incorporation or Bylaws of this corporation, or provisions of the Massachusetts Nonprofit Corporation Law, particularly those provisions relating to the appointment of committees (Section 7212), approval of contracts or transactions in which a Director has a material financial interest (Section 7233) and indemnification of Directors (Section 7237), require a greater percentage or different voting rules for approval of a matter by the Board.
 The Chairman of the Board shall vote only in the case of a tie.

 Section 9: Board Vacancies

 A. Vacancies on the Board of Directors shall exist (1) at the end of an elected term, (2) on the death, resignation, or removal of any Director, (3) whenever the number of authorized Directors is increased, and (4) a Director is no longer actively employed by or an owner of an Association member business.

 B. The Board of Directors may declare vacant the office of a Director who has been declared of unsound mind by a final order of the court, or convicted of a felony, or has been removed from office by order of the Superior Court for engaging in fraudulent acts pursuant to Section 7223 of the Massachusetts Nonprofit Mutual Benefit Corporation Law.

 C. Any Director, or the entire Board of Directors, may be removed, with cause, by a majority vote of the Board of Directors.
 This vote must occur according to the procedures set forth in Article III, Section 1 for a general or special membership meeting, with all members having been duly notified.
 Chairman may remove any board member with our without cause and shall not need Board Of Directors approvals.